Q&A with Chris Colabello

 Photo courtesy of Tim Doohan and the Rochester Red Wings

-After spending eight seasons playing baseball in the Independent leagues, Chris Colabello finally was given the opportunity to play for a major league affiliate.
-Last year in New Britain, Colabello turned some heads hitting .284 with 19 home runs and 98 RBIís.
-So far in Rochester it has been more of the same, hitting .395 with 4 home runs and 6 RBIís and was named the IL player of the week during the opening week of the season.
+After spending eight seasons playing baseball in the Independent leagues, Chris Colabello finally was given the opportunity to play for a major league affiliate last year.
+In AA-New Britain, Colabello turned some heads hitting .284 with 19 home runs and 98 RBI’s.[PRBREAK][/PRBREAK] So far with the AAA-Rochester Red Wings, it has been more of the same, hitting .395 with 4 home runs and 6 RBI’s as well as being named the International League player of the week for the opening week of the season.
 After batting practice on Tuesday, I had the chance to talk to him about his time in the minors, his season so far, as well as his time playing for Team Italy in the World Baseball Classic.

-CF - Being from Framingham, the cold weather hasnít been bothering you at all this season has it?
+CF - Being from Framingham, the cold weather hasn’t been bothering you at all this season has it?
 You must be used to it at this point.

-Chris Colabello (CC): Itís not to say that I like it.
+Chris Colabello (CC): It’s not to say that I like it.
 I would say no matter where you grow up, for me it was Central Massachusetts, where I spent almost my whole life.
-You get used to it I guess, but itís still not something I enjoy. (laughs) You do the best you can with it.
+You get used to it I guess, but it’s still not something I enjoy. (laughs) You do the best you can with it.

 CF - What do you credit your early season success to?
 Being named the International League Player of the Week last week, hitting over .400, pretty good start.